MattHatwey/Manemo/chapter3.md

 Matt saw bad Manemos in the corner of his eye.

 "...Shh.
 They're coming." said Matt.

 "Thought you could hide from us?" said Odd.
 "We brought something special that could find you in seconds.
-Let me introduce you to N/O/N
+Let me introduce you to N/O/N1394 and the other robot Manemos." said Odd.
+"You all were doing magic class?
+Well I'm just going to take all that magic!!!" said all the robots.

+Matt and the others could not feel anything though.

+"WHY IS THERE NO MAGIC COMING OUT???" said Odd, getting angrier and angrier.
+"Maybe it is because they do not have any magic." said N/O/N1394.
+"Get ready to go back to prison!" said Odd.

+Matt was trying to cut the rope that the robots tied them onto.

+"WHAT ARE YOU DOING?" said Odd, as he pressed a button on N/O/N1394.
+Suddenly, so many robots were summoned that Matt couldn't even count how many there were.
+All the robots were pointing lazers at Matt and the others.
+"I'm sorry Sansei, Hatwey, Honest, Rainflower, Ichigo, Choco.